Design & Technology

 Pupils work through a variety of projects developing a range of practical and communication skills.
 A number of design and make activities are used to build the skills of the students.

-At KS4 pupils study GCSE Resistant Materials or BTEC Construction
+At KS4 pupils study GCSE Design and Technology.

 Controlled Assessment builds on work done in Key Stage 3, and students are expected to work independently on projects, utilising the properties of appropriate materials and the department’s equipment and facilities.